General Information

 Our Locations and Schedule

-Most classes are held on a weeknight, from 7-9 pm.
-We have a smaller number of weekday classes, and our fully-flexible virtual online class.
-Days and times for our new September classes are updated throughout the spring, here >>
+Most classes are held on a weeknight, from 7-9 pm from Sept-to-May.
+We have a smaller number of weekday classes, short courses, and our fully-flexible virtual online class.

-Each “year” of the class runs from mid-September to mid-May (about 28-30 weeks of class in total), with holiday breaks.
+Each “year” of The Bible Course and Bible Foundations runs from mid-September to mid-May (about 28-30 weeks of class in total), with holiday breaks.
 View our typical annual schedule here >>

 It’s not a problem.
 As a community of adult learners, we understand (and expect!) that work, parish, and family responsibilities, illness, and travel will impact class attendance at times.
 Our teachers audio-record every lecture and provide it to all participants so that you’ll be able to stay engaged and connected.